AnaviTechnology/anavi-docs/anavi-infrared-phat/anavi-infrared-phat.md

 ## Installation

 In order to work correctly, ANAVI Infrared pHAT requires an up-to-date kernel, I2C to be enabled, and a few libraries to get started.
-After booting microSD card with **Raspbian**, open a terminal and follow the steps below:
+After booting microSD card with **Raspberry Pi OS** (previously known as Raspbian), open a terminal and follow the steps below:

 * Ensure your APT package list is up-to-date:

 ```
-sudo apt-get update
+sudo apt update
 ```

 * Install additional applications, libraries and other tools needed by ANAVI Infrared pHAT

 ```
-sudo apt-get install -y git i2c-tools vim
+sudo apt install -y git i2c-tools vim
 ```

 ### Enable I2C